- Practice Areas

 A construction job site is almost always a dangerous place, even under the best of conditions.
 When employers neglect safety training and use inferior safety equipment, they place construction workers at an even greater risk for falls, head injuries, and possibly death.

 If you are a San Diego construction worker injured in a construction related accident, please give us a call at (619) 237-3490.
 Don’t face losing your job, suffering permanent disabilities, and incurring a lifetime of medical treatment alone.
 We are committed to helping you and your family recover just and fair compensation and getting you back to work.
 Our firm has extensive experience in these type of cases, and our personal injury attorneys and staff will help walk you through the process.
 We are dedicated to getting you the best result possible.
-Contact a San Diego personal injury attorney today at Gomez Trial Attorneys.
+Contact a San Diego construction accident attorney today at Gomez Trial Attorneys.

 Yes, as you will see as you continue reading.
 That’s why you will need experienced representation to best handle your claim.
 These cases usually require the injured worker to bring claims against contractors, subcontractors, developers, owners, material suppliers, architects, engineers, and insurance companies.
 And, not surprisingly, each of those parties usually try to avoid responsibility for their wrongful conduct and pass it on to others.
 These lawsuits also frequently require expert witnesses—both medical and construction industry experts—to show the cause of the accident and the nature and extent of the employee’s injuries.
 Without experienced and aggressive representation, an injured worker may suffer for years without any compensation before their lawsuit is decided.